 Please bring your own masks or other facial coverings with you, as they will not be provided by the Museum.
 We do have a limited number of child-sized masks available for sale.

-Do not visit the Museum if you or any member of your party have traveled to Massachusetts within the last 14 days from any location except Hawaii and have not self-quarantined for 14 days or received negative results from a COVID-19 test within 72 hours of your arrival, in accordance with state guidelines.
+Do not visit the Museum if you or anyone in your group has been outside of Massachusetts (except Hawaii) in the last 14 days, and have not either quarantined for 10 days after arrival or quarantined until receiving results of a negative COVID test that was administered within 72 hours prior to arrival in the state, in accordance with state guidelines.

 All visitors and staff must keep 6' physical distance between themselves and other persons at all times.

-The Museum will operate at reduced capacity, in accordance with state guidelines.
+The Museum will operate at reduced capacity, currently below state guidelines.

 There are capacity limits for each exhibit gallery and our outdoor spaces--many spaces are limited to one family/visitor group at a time.
 Please be mindful of capacity signs throughout the campus and only enter a space once it is free.